PL/SQL Fun with Numbers

 In this blog we look at the PL/SQL package util_numeric.

-Click on the following link view the PL/SQL source code.
+Click on the following links to view the PL/SQL source code.

 UTIL_NUMERIC Functions